Neck Hump? Shoulders ache? Upper/Lower Back pain?

 • The illustration below shows that it also attaches to three of your lower spine vertebrae via a central tendon.

-Seeing how the diaphragm is positioned helps makes it easier to envision how aches and pains, can arise in our low back region when it is weak.
+Seeing how the diaphragm is positioned sometimes helps make it easier to envision how aches and pains can arise in our upper, middle, and low back regions.

-Training the Diaphragm Muscle Resolves Aches and Pains All Up and Down the Spine.
+Training the Diaphragm Muscle Can Help Aches & Pains All Up & Down the Spine.

 Many people experience aches and pains in the neck and lumbar areas of the spine.

-The research concludes that training the diaphragm muscle results in the relief of most spine discomforts.
-(2)(3)(4) AND SO MUCH MORE like fixing a neck hump!
+The research concludes that training the diaphragm muscle results in the relief of most spine discomforts… AND SO MUCH MORE, like fixing a neck hump!

-The functions of the diaphragm do not stop locally in its anatomy but affect the whole body system.”(5)(italics and underline added)
+The functions of the diaphragm do not stop locally in its anatomy but affect the whole body system.

-A respiratory muscle that we do not need to think about as it continually, involuntarily contracts enabling us to breathe in a stable, rhythmic way.
+This respiratory muscle is on auto- we do not need to think about it for it to work.
+It continually contracts.
+This enables us to breathe in a stable, rhythmic way.
+It does KEY off our nervous system.
+Here is how our neck hump gets entangled.

 The rhythm keys off our nervous system.